Raj-Hazarika/FlappyBirdNEAT/README.md

 # FlappyBirdNEAT
-A neural network software to play the game of flappy bird.
+A neural network program to play the game of flappy bird.
 The algorithm used here is known as NEAT, which stands for NeuroEvolution of Augmenting Topologies.

 ## About the project